mridul037/mridul037/README.md

 **Quote of the hour:**

-The beginning of wisdom for a programmer is to recognize the difference between getting his program to work and getting it right.
+When a program is clean and neat, nicely structured, and consistent, it can be beautiful.

-~ Michael A. Jackson
+~ Gary Kildall
 <pre>

 </pre>